Krishnan-CS/AMPBA/README.md

   * Co-occurrence between SKUs, both global and user-specific.
   * Surprise recommendations.
 * Ranking candidates:
-  * Member clusters: Frequent buyers, explorers, new users, repetitive buyers.
+  * Member clusters: Explorers, new users, repetitive buyers.
   * Apply weights to candidates depending on the member cluster.
   * For example, for repetitive buyers, assign more weights to candidates from purchase history and periodicity.
   * For explorers, give preference to seasonal trends, surprise suggestions.